TF-Mobility and Network Middleware

 Goals of the Task Force

-- To provide a forum for exchanging knowledge and for testing (new) mobile technologies;
+- To provide a forum for the global coordination and support of eduroam;

 Chair: Klaas Wierenga, Cisco Systems